BCCVL/BCCVL_Visualiser/README.md

 3. Install the latest version of Vagrant: http://downloads.vagrantup.com/

-4. Add the vagrant-vbguest to ensure that your VM has guest additions installed
+4. Add the vagrant-vbguest plugin to ensure that your VM has guest additions installed

         vagrant plugin install vagrant-vbguest

-    Note: If you don't do this, your guest additions will be removed by the first yum update, and won't return :(
+    Note: If you don't do this, your guest additions will be removed by the first yum update, and won't return without manual intervention :(

 5. Clone this repo.